Wattpad/data-coding-interview/README.md

 make docker_sh
 ```

-##### Running Pytest Unit Tests
+##### Running Pytest

-It is from the docker bash terminal that we will be executing Pytest unit tests for the coding interview question.
+It is from the docker bash terminal that we will be executing [Pytest](https://docs.pytest.org/) unit tests for the coding interview question.

 We use the [tox](https://tox.wiki/en/4.13.0/) automation tool to manage environments for running Pytest unit tests.
 So from the bash terminal run: